Ohio State vs. Penn State NCAA Football Odds, Plays and Insights | October 30, 2021

 Penn State Stats and Trends

-- In Penn State's seven games this season, it has four wins against the spread.
+- Penn State has played seven games, with four wins against the spread.

-- Penn State's games this year have hit the over on two of seven set point totals (28.6%).
+- Penn State's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

-- Penn State is 3-2 against the spread and 4-1 overall in games when it puts up more than 18.6 points.
+- Penn State is 3-2 against the spread and 4-1 overall in games when it records more than 18.6 points.

-- Penn State is 3-1 against the spread and 4-0 overall when the team piles up over 350.4 yards.
+- Penn State is 3-1 against the spread and 4-0 overall when the team churns out more than 350.4 yards.

-- The Nittany Lions have turned the ball over seven times, four fewer times than the Buckeyes have forced turnovers (11).
+- This season the Nittany Lions have seven turnovers, four fewer than the Buckeyes have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.